elfmz/far2l/DUMPER.md

 When dumping containers, elements are enumerated using sequential indices (e.g., container[0], container[1]), even for non-indexable types like std::list or std::set.
 These indices are fictional and serve only for display purposes and navigation in the log structure.
 The actual traversal is performed using iterators (begin() to end()), ensuring compatibility with all iterable containers.

 When logging string values, special characters (such as newlines, tabs, quotes) are automatically escaped to ensure clarity and unambiguity.
-Note that character escaping via hexadecimal codes uses the C++23 style syntax: `\x{NN}`.
+Hexadecimal character escaping uses the C++23 style syntax: `\x{NN}`.

 The output destination can be either a file or standard error stream, and is configured by options `WRITE_LOG_TO_FILE` and `LOG_FILENAME`.
 See [section 4](#4-configuration-options) for more details.